xamarin/xamarin-macios/docs/website/mtouch-errors.md

 <h3><a name="MT8023"/>MT8023: An instance object is required to construct a closed generic method for the open generic method: * (token reference: *).
 Please file a bug report at http://bugzilla.xamarin.com.</h3>

 This indicates a bug in Xamarin.iOS.
 Please file a bug at [http://bugzilla.xamarin.com](https://bugzilla.xamarin.com/enter_bug.cgi?product=iOS).

+<h3><a name="MT8024"/>MT8024: Could not find a valid extension type for the smart enum '{smart_type}'.
+Please file a bug at https://bugzilla.xamarin.com.</h3>

+This indicates a bug in Xamarin.iOS.
+Please file a bug at [http://bugzilla.xamarin.com](https://bugzilla.xamarin.com/enter_bug.cgi?product=iOS).